Chapter Ten: The First Rule

 “It was exactly what I needed.
 A clean break from the world of the self-destructive habits I had developed.”

+While the Blood God was still waking up, Justicar continued.
 “At the Borson School, nothing was done for us.
 We students had to do our own laundry, to clean our own dormitories.
 Did I accept it at first?
 No, of course I did not.
 Selfishly, I rebelled by leaving my clothes dirty and unkempt.
 I wanted to them to see that I did not respect them.
 Only after weeks of being singled out and punished for my disobedience, I learned.”

 “Learned what, that people are horrible?”